eclipse/steady/docs/public/content/user/manuals/setup.md

 * **With profile**, the execution of goals is more concise (readable), e.g., `mvn -Dvulas compile vulas:app`.
 A sample profile can be found [here](../../tutorials/java_maven/#setup), just copy&paste it into the `<profiles>` section of your `pom.xml`.
 In case of aggregated, multi-module Maven projects with modules inheriting from their parent, it is sufficient to include the profile in the top-level (parent) `pom.xml`.
 If a module does not inherit from the parent, the profile has to be added to its POM file.
 Once added, run `mvn -Dvulas versions:display-property-updates` every now and then to check whether there are new plugin versions available.
 If so, manually update the property `vulas.version` in the @@PROJECT_NAME@@ profile.

-* **Without profile**, the execution of goals requires the use of the plugin's fully qualified name, e.g., `mvn compile com.sap.research.security.vulas:plugin-maven:@@PROJECT_VERSION@@:app`.
+* **Without profile**, the execution of goals requires the use of the plugin's fully qualified name, e.g., `mvn compile org.eclipse.steady:plugin-maven:@@PROJECT_VERSION@@:app`.
 Moreover, you need to specify the following mandatory configuration settings.
 As described [here](#configuration), there are several ways of doing so, however, a file as follows is very common:

     **vulas-custom.properties**